Available abstract domains

 Constraint domains

-• frdef is a combination of fr and def, determining at the same time variables which are not constraint to particular values and variables which are constraint to a definite value.
+is a combination of freeness and definiteness, determining at the same time variables which are not constraint to particular values and variables which are constraint to a definite value.

 Properties of the computation